nicksavill/DEB_development/To_Do.md

          https://github.com/pypr-2122/table-of-contents/

 #### Need to:
- Check teaching space - will need 3 papralle session in Week 4 Polish notebooks
+ Check teaching space - will need 3 parallel session in Week 4 Polish notebooks
  See how the notebooks run on Noteable
  Test the course on potential demonstrators

 ### Divide up production of teaching material
 Resources needed:
-    ppt to go over pricipals and illustrate the commands.
+    ppt to go over principals and illustrate the commands.
     Notebook to work through in first class of week.
     Outline of work for second class of week, where students produce their own notebooks.
     Class notebooks all via discussion with Nick and Chris as Workshop leads.

 #### Assessement.
-Need to establish markign rubric for poster adn guidelines for the analysis.
+Need to establish marking rubric for poster and guidelines for the analysis.
 (Do we assess the notebooks used to generate the figures?).
 Need to add short coding problems (warm-ups?) to the beginning of each workshop.
 Need to decide on longer coding problems for individual assessment?